 First, your website should be designed and optimized to guide buyers through this B2B customer journey regardless of how many B2B customer journey touchpoints they need to get there.

 Track website performance.
-Constantly work to reveal the visitors you can't see because of private browsers or third-party cookie restrictions by enticing them to become a contact through an exchange of value for value.
-E.g., whitepaper or webinar.
+Constantly work to reveal the visitors you can't see because of private browsers or third-party cookie restrictions by enticing them to become a contact through an exchange of value for value — such as a whitepaper or webinar.

 Work to get the right content in front of buyers based on where they are on the B2B customer journey.
 Frequency, timing, and medium matter here.